Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 Set the tone: AI wins are incremental, not instant.

-Generative AI in project management isn’t about replacing you — it’s about amplifying your impact.
+This overview of generative AI in project management shows that AI isn't about replacing you - it's about amplifying your impact.
 From reducing admin load to forecasting risks and aligning stakeholders, these tools free you to lead with clarity and confidence.

 Ready to elevate your project game?
 Explore how Dart helps modern teams integrate GenAI with real-world execution.